Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: Introduction

 These results sharpen and generalize the observations in Ref.~\cite{Ma2022}.
-We will discuss the profound consequences of these anomalies below.
-For now, we remark that our arguments apply to any Hamiltonian that respects the relevant symmetries, which can deviate significantly from the Kitaev spin-$S$ models.
-Moreover, it's worth mentioning even if the 1-form symmetry is slightly broken by local perturbations, its constraints are still robust.
+We will discuss the profound consequences of these symmetries and anomalies in detail in Sec. \ref{sec: consequences}.
+For now, we remark that our arguments apply to generic local Hamiltonian that respects the relevant symmetries, which can deviate significantly from the Kitaev spin-$S$ models.
+Moreover, even if the 1-form symmetry is slightly broken by local perturbations, these consequences are still robust.
+One consequence that should be highlighted here is that if $S\in\z+\frac{1}{2}$, then the system should generically host deconfined fermionic excitations, which means that this system realizes symmetry-enforced exotic quantum matter, where the symmetry enforces the system to be a quantum spin liquid.